Creating Backup and Restore Tasks

 To select backup destination, click on My Computer and select root$.
 Then go to the folder named mnt.
 You see all your connected partitions named sd*n where asterisk is a letter marking physical device sign and n is a number of partition located on it, e.g. sda1, sdb0, sdb1 etc. The letter after “sd” is a mark of placement signing that partition is physically located on one of connected drives.
 Just select a folder on any partition you plan to use.

 If you want to select a particular physical device for placing backup or restoration data, open a command terminal using cmd and enter a command line:

 You will see all devices with sizes available.

 There may be cases when you need to perform partial restoration, or restore data to a different place.
 That"s why you can also create specific Restore tasks which are defined by following two parameters:

 What to Restore defines data to be restored.

 Where to Restore defines the place where to restore the backup.

-All of the above parameters are specified by drag-and-dropping objects from My Computer into the respective folders of the task.
+You can specify all of the above parameters by drag-and-dropping objects from My Computer into respective task folders.